January is a great time to connect with your kids.

 d.
 Sledding Penguins Frozen Bananas Snack from Reading Confetti

-Check out our family’s Winter Poetry Teatime on the blog!
+Check out our family’s Winter Poetry Teatime!

-January Family Fun: Embrace Game Playing
+January Family Fun: Embrace Game Play

-15. Play a game together.
 This month, I suggest one of our favorites, Sushi Go.
 It’s fairly quick, easy, and fun for the whole family.

-You can see more of our favorite games on my Master List of Games.
+Find more of our favorite games on my Master List of Games.

 She believes that creativity, laughter, and fun are the backbone for engaging and inspiring homeschools.
 You can find her encouragement and tips on this blog, Mary Hanna Wilson.